borntyping/python-colorlog/README.md

 Tests similar to the above examples are found in `tests/test_colorlog.py`.

-[`tox`][tox] will run the tests under all compatible python versions.

 Status
 ------

 colorlog is in maintainance mode.
 I try and ensure bugfixes are published, but compatibility with Python 2.6+ and Python 3+ makes this a difficult codebase to add features to.
 Any changes that might break backwards compatibility for existing users will not be considered.